justin-jv/Python_ChatApp/README.md

-# Simple ChatApp using Python
+# ChatApp using Python

+This is a simple ChatApp using python